top of page

 This project began with a powerful question from an Ahtna Elder.
 That question sparked a multi-year collaborative effort to estimate black and brown bear populations across the Ahtna region.
 In 2021 and 2022, the Ahtna Intertribal Resource Commission (AITRC) partnered with the Alaska Department of Fish & Game (ADFG), Ahtna Inc., and the University of Alaska Fairbanks (UAF) to conduct one of the most comprehensive non-invasive bear studies in the Upper Copper River Basin.

 Black and brown bear populations are difficult and expensive to estimate.
-Advancements in genetic testing provide AITRC the opportunity to identify individual bears to the species level using hair samples collected from hair snares and tissue samples saved from hunter-harvested bears.
-These samples allow us to establish general population structure using mark-capture-recapture methodology.
+Advancements in genetic testing provide AITRC the opportunity to identify individual bears to the species level using hair samples collected from hair snares and samples saved from hunter-harvested bears.
+These samples allow us to establish density and abundance estimates using spatially explicit mark-capture-recapture (SECR) methodology.

 Hair Snare Deployment.